 Towards the end of the novel, Fishbane gives the reader information on how she conducted her research to write the book and it is quite impressive.
 There is an extensive reference list that includes various works, people, and places.
 Fishbane also indicates that this novel is not intended to be a biography, but an historical fiction that is based on L.M.
 Montgomery’s life and times.
 The inclusion of information about the time period Maud lived in and what became of her real life friends and family was something I found very insightful.

-I highly recommend Maud by Melanie J. Fishbane to anyone who loves the nostalgia of Anne of Green Gables and historical fiction.
+Maud by Melanie J. Fishbane is a book that I highly recommend to anyone who loves the nostalgia of Anne of Green Gables and historical fiction.
 The writing is reminiscent of L.M.
 Montgomery and the addition of a diverse character as well as the research information orchestrated by the author makes this one book that is not to be missed.